-- 1. A person who wishes to make a charge of a violation of the Honor Code against a student must report the violation to the Deputy Vice Dean for Academic Affairs.
+- A person who wishes to make a charge of a violation of the Honor Code against a student must report the violation to the Vice Dean for Students.
 Such a report must be made in writing.
 An anonymous report of a violation will not be sufficient to initiate an investigation or hearing under this Honor Code. - 2.
-As soon as practicable, but no later than fifteen working days (defined as periods during which all administrative offices of the Vermont Law School are open and operating under regular business hours) after receiving the written report of the violation, the Deputy Vice Dean shall notify the accused student in writing that a complaint has been filed.
-In addition, the Deputy Vice Dean will inform the accused student of his/her rights under the Honor Code, including the appointment of an advocate for the accused student.
-The Deputy Vice Dean will also inform the student that a preliminary investigation into the matter will be conducted by a named investigator whose report will be submitted to the Deputy Vice Dean. - 3.
-At the same time as the Deputy Vice Dean notifies the accused student of the complaint, the Vice Dean shall notify the remaining Honor Committee members of the alleged violation and shall provide the Honor Committee with a preliminary timetable whether the matter proceeds under the formal or informal process. - 4.
-The Deputy Vice Dean for Academic Affairs shall appoint an investigator from among the faculty, staff administration, or students.
+As soon as practicable, but no later than fifteen working days (defined as periods during which all administrative offices of the Vermont Law School are open and operating under regular business hours) after receiving the written report of the violation, the Vice Dean for Students shall notify the accused student in writing that a complaint has been filed.
+In addition, the Vice Dean for Students will inform the accused student of his/her rights under the Honor Code, including the appointment of an advocate for the accused student.
+The Vice Dean for Students will also inform the student that a preliminary investigation into the matter will be conducted by a named investigator whose report will be submitted to the Vice Dean for Students. - 3.
+At the same time as the Vice Dean for Students notifies the accused student of the complaint, the Vice Dean shall notify the remaining Honor Committee members of the alleged violation and shall provide the Honor Committee with a preliminary timetable whether the matter proceeds under the formal or informal process. - 4.
+The Vice Dean for Students shall appoint an investigator from among the faculty, staff administration, or students.
 When the investigator appointee may be a student, this appointment shall be made in consultation with the President of the SBA (unless s/he is serving on the Honor Committee, in which case the consultation may be with the Vice-President of the SBA, or the Treasurer of the SBA, or the Secretary of the SBA).
-The investigator may speak with the accused student, and other witnesses, and may obtain statements and any evidence or facts necessary to report to the Deputy Vice Dean for Academic Affairs.
-The investigator shall submit a report about the matter to the Deputy Vice Dean within twenty-one (21) calendar days following his/her appointment as investigator unless good cause exists to warrant a reasonable extension of time. - 5.
-The Deputy Vice Dean for Academic Affairs shall appoint an advocate for the accused student from among the faculty, staff, administration, or student body.
+The investigator may speak with the accused student, and other witnesses, and may obtain statements and any evidence or facts necessary to report to the Vice Dean for Students.
+The investigator shall submit a report about the matter to the Vice Dean for Students within twenty-one (21) calendar days following his/her appointment as investigator unless good cause exists to warrant a reasonable extension of time. - 5.
+The Vice Dean for Students shall appoint an advocate for the accused student from among the faculty, staff, administration, or student body.
 When the advocate appointee may be a student, this appointment shall be made in consultation with the President of the SBA (unless s/he is serving on the Honor Committee, in which case the consultation may be with the Vice-President of the SBA, or Treasurer of the SBA, or Secretary of the SBA).
 The advocate will serve as advisor to the accused.

 The advocate may also speak for the accused to the Honor Committee and act on the accused's behalf at the formal hearing.
 The accused student may prefer to have an advocate other than the appointed person in which event, the appointed advocate shall serve as an advisor on Honor Code procedure to the advocate of choice.